 Pediatric palliative care

-Children and youth under age 18 may benefit from pediatric palliative care as soon as a serious illness is diagnosed.
+Children and youth under age 18 may benefit from pediatric palliative care as soon as a serious, life-limiting illness is diagnosed.
 A young patient can start with hospice care but, unlike adults, can continue to be hospitalized for treatment should they wish, even if they have a life expectancy of six months or less.

 “We try to coordinate it all, to make clear to patients and families about care plans and treatment options while weighing risks and benefits.
 We help them make the best decision aligning with their goals in life as closely as possible.”